 One of the areas I’m particularly feeling the pressure is with potty training.
 It seems the day your little one turns 2, the potty training questions come flooding in.

 “Is she potty trained yet?”.
-Or one of my favourites “How’s potty training going?”, as if they assume that you must have already started potty training.
+Or; “How’s potty training going?” – as if they assume that you must have already started potty training.

 Our 3rd, Jordan, is 2 and she is not potty trained.

 Jordan is perfectly healthy and meeting all her milestones, but she’s just not potty trained yet.

 And there is one simple reason why my 2-year-old isn’t potty trained.

 She’s simply not ready.
 She’s really close to being ready, but not quite there.